jbranchaud/clj-math-app/README.md

-# clj-math-api
+# clj-math-app

-> A Clojure API for doing basic maths
+> A Clojure app for doing basic maths